-Facts: Traveling without a valid ticket leads to false imprisonment, assault, battery, and trespass to goods
+Traveling without a valid train ticket leads to false imprisonment, assault, battery, and trespass to goods

-The officers then removed STC from the train at another station and notified STC he would get an infringement notice for traveling without a valid ticket.
-Police told STC he was under arrest for a transport offence and pulled STC by the arm up the stairs into a small room.
+At a different station, Stew was asked to leave the train.
+The police informed him that he’d receive an infringement notice for not having a valid ticket.
+Police told Stew he was under arrest for a transport offence and pulled Stew by the arm up the stairs into a small room.

-The officers then performed a personal search on STC without his consent.
-A police officer seized and confiscated two mobile phones from STC’s pocket and began to question him about them, which STC declined to answer.
-STC then used the police Mobipol computer to speak to a solicitor.
-A police officer explained to the solicitor that he had arrested STC for the transport offence, but did not intend to charge him.
+Without his consent, they searched him, confiscating two of his mobile phones and began questioning him about them.
+However, when Stew chose to remain silent, he was allowed to use the police’s Mobipol computer to speak to a solicitor.
+A police officer explained to the solicitor that he had arrested Stew for the transport offence, but did not intend to charge him.

-O’Brien Criminal and Civil Solicitors successfully assisted STC in his claim against the State of NSW for false imprisonment, assault, battery, and trespass to goods.
-We settled the proceedings against the State of NSW and BST was compensated well.
+With the assistance of O’Brien Criminal and Civil Solicitors, Stew took action against the State of NSW for false imprisonment, assault, battery, and trespass to goods.

 The case was settled in favor of Stew, ensuring he was compensated well.

 If you or someone you know has faced a similar situation, O’Brien Criminal and Civil Solicitors can assist with claims across Australia.
 Reach out to us today at (02) 9261 4281 or drop us an email at .